The new SS-Ideal is the first and only Class B with a rear slide-out.

 The rear sofa folds down into a double bed after the slide-out room is in position.

-The rear doors swing open and the rear sleeping area slides out at the push of a button, affording a nice double-size bed.
+The rear doors swing open and the rear sleeping area slides out at the push of a button, a

 There are all kinds of nooks and crannies inside, plus lots of quality appliances.